Education Partnerships Program: Partnership Establishment and Partnership Advancement components: National Program Guidelines 2019 to 2020

 Federal funding: federal funding of approved proposals submitted under the Partnership Establishment or Partnership Advancement components of the EPP is provided to regional First Nations organizations to support their participation in tripartite partnerships, and to support joint initiatives directed to First Nations students.
 Federal funding is intended to primarily support services to elementary and secondary First Nations students ordinarily resident on reserve between the ages of 4 to 21 years and attending schools on reserve.
 Provinces are expected to be primarily responsible for financially supporting joint activities directed to students in provincial schools, through a joint action plan.
 The regional First Nations organization may choose to purchase required services from a provincial government.

-Organizations that submitted a two-year EPP proposal in 2018-19 must re-submit an EPP proposal in 2019-20 using the 2019-20 Data Collection Instrument.
-The 2019-20 EPP proposal may include the same activities as originally submitted in 2018-19, or may incorporate new or updated activities.
+Organizations that submitted a two-year EPP proposal in fiscal year 2018 to 2019 must re-submit an EPP proposal in 2019 to 2020 using the 2019 to 2020 Data Collection Instrument.
+The 2019 to 2020 EPP proposal may include the same activities as originally submitted in fiscal year 2018 to 2019, or may incorporate new or updated activities.

 Eligible activities and expenditures